rsnyder/juncture-about/README.md

 Following the release of Juncture in Fall 2021, Juncture continued to evolve and addressed some of the lessons learned in developing and using the first version.

-- Improved flexibility in page layouts, including better rendering on mobile devices
+- Improved flexibility in page layouts, including better accessibnility and rendering on mobile devices
 - Enhanced IIIF support, including new capabilities for creating and using self-hosted image collections in Github
 - Authoring tools for easier editing
     - Preview from editor